and the 'Trouble' with Point of View

 The envoys departed and on the 100th day, each asked the question of their respective oracle.

-The answers were then written down and hurriedly brought back to Croesus.
+The answers given were then written down and hurriedly brought back to Croesus.

 When all the scrolls were opened and read,